 The CFTC has, however, provided an exemption for mandatory clearing (End-User Exemption) that applies to certain transactions entered into by certain end-users.3 Although there is still some time before any end-user swaps will be required to be cleared,4 end-users should determine the extent to which they and their transactions are likely to qualify for the End-User Exemption and, to the extent practicable, take the required steps to affirmatively elect that exemption.
 In particular, end-users that are public companies and thus subject to the requirement of a board resolution, as set out below, should move expeditiously to take the steps required to elect the End-User Exemption.

 The End-User Exemption is available to end-users who (i) fulfil reporting requirements by providing to a swap data repository (SDR) information as to applicability of the End-User Exemption, (ii) do not constitute ‘financial entities’ and (iii) use the applicable swap or swaps “to hedge or mitigate commercial risk”5.

-Reporting for Purposes of the End-User Exemption
+- Election of End-User Exemption